algorand/go-algorand/data/transactions/logic/README_in.md

 If an authorized program executes and finishes with a single non-zero uint64 value on the stack then that program has validated the transaction it is attached to.

 The TEAL program has access to data from the transaction it is attached to (`txn` op), any transactions in a transaction group it is part of (`gtxn` op), and a few global values like consensus parameters (`global` op).
 Some "Args" may be attached to a transaction being validated by a TEAL program.
 Args are an array of byte strings.
 A common pattern would be to have the key to unlock some contract as an Arg.
-The args are recorded on the blockchain, thus publishing the secret as is needed by a time-locked-hash-contract swap pattern.
+Args are recorded on the blockchain and publicly visible when the transaction is submitted to the network.

 A program can either authorize some delegated action on a normal private key signed or multisig account or be wholly in charge of a contract account.